The Chinese car brand Dongfeng releases its sales catalog in Cuba

 The new regulatory framework includes provisions such as:

-- Preferential tariffs of 10% for electric and fuel-efficient vehicles, while internal combustion vehicles face rates of up to 30%.
+-Preferential tariffs of 10% for electric and low-consumption vehicles, while internal combustion vehicles face rates of up to 30%.

-- Incentives for the importation of electric vehicles and the development of charging infrastructure.
+-Incentives for the importation of electric vehicles and development of charging infrastructure.

-- Possibility of transferring vehicles between individuals and legal entities.
+-Possibility of transferring vehicles between natural and legal persons.

-In addition, the commercialization of used vehicles from tourism in national currency is prioritized, although these prices will also be determined based on the secondary market.
+In addition, the marketing of used vehicles from tourism in national currency is prioritized, although these prices will also be determined based on the secondary market.

-Although the reforms represent a step towards modernizing the vehicle fleet, current prices perpetuate the inaccessibility for the majority of the population.
+Although the reforms represent a step toward modernizing the vehicle fleet, current prices perpetuate inaccessibility for the majority of the population.

 Filed under: